 - Upheld a $6.3 million jury verdict on behalf of SunCal, one of the largest real estate developers in the U.S.

 Reversed the grant of an anti-SLAPP motion involving a dispute between prominent music management company and an attorney for the musician Steven Tyler of Aerosmith relating to negotiations regarding Tyler’s appearance on American Idol.

 A large component of Mira’s practice involves representing clients in employment cases.
 She has experience resolving racial, sexual, age, and national origin harassment and discrimination claims, as well as retaliation, wage and hour, and wrongful termination claims for private and public employers.
 Mira has also litigated cases involving disability discrimination and accommodation, and family and medical leave rights.
-Her trial experience in employment matters includes successful jury trials in the United States District Court for the Central District of California and the Los Angeles Superior Court.
 Mira advises clients regarding harassment claims and investigations, employee handbooks and training programs, and enforceable employment arbitration policies and separation agreements.

 Mira is a member of the League of Women Voters of Los Angeles.
 From 2011 to 2015, she served as a Board Member and as the Chair of the League of Women Voters of Los Angeles Education Fund, a nonprofit education organization.
 The League is a nonpartisan political organization encouraging informed and active participation in government.

 Mira is co-author of an article on corporate law and the corporate opportunity doctrine presented at the University of Southern California’s 20th Annual Institute for Corporate Counsel.
 She is admitted to practice before all U.S. District Courts in California.
 Mira received her B.A. in Political Science from the University of California, Berkeley, and her Juris Doctorate from the USC Gould School of Law.